daffainfo/ctf-writeup/CrewCTF 2023/Attaaaaack6/README.md

 We got `raw` image and we need to find the location of the hidden executable

 ## How to Solve?
 To solve this, we need to find the list of the file using `filescan` plugin.
 And then use `grep` command to find `runddl`.
-Here is the command that I used
+Here is the command I used

 ```
 vol.py -f /path/to/memdump.raw --profile=Win7SP1x86_23418 filescan | grep "runddl"